 Evolving

 The most important way that marketing is related to Human Resources is that it’s always changing.
 As we’ve said before, the ways of finding candidates in the past are no longer successful.
 Today, you’ll need to find new ways to reach quality applicants within your own budget – from offering more attractive benefits to widening your search by considering hiring internationally or using a global staffing company.
+Many organizations are also turning to EOR software to simplify international hiring and ensure compliance when managing global teams.

 In addition to reaching external candidates, it’s vital that your entire team is aligned around the same message internally.
 Presentations are a powerful way to spread awareness of culture, values and collaborative goals across marketing and HR.
 With emerging tools such as an AI presentation generator, your teams can quickly create engaging slide decks that keep everyone on the same page.